 Have you ever considered seeing wild animals in the interior of South Africa after an idyllic beach holiday on the islands of Mozambique?
-As the crow flies, the Kruger National Park is not that far from the Quirimbas Archipelago so a beach-bush safari combining these two destinations should work!
+As the crow flies, the Kruger National Park is not that far from the Quirimbas Archipelago so a beach-bush safari combination of the two destinations should work!

 Pack your walking shoes and khakis alongside your swimming costume and sarong.
 It is time to adventure into two contrasting ecosystems and enjoy wonderful accommodation and service in both countries.

 Combine Ibo Island with Kruger: a tiny spot of land sitting in the huge Indian Ocean, surrounded by incredibly diverse marine wildlife including turtles, crab plovers and migratory birds contrasting to a huge mainland game reserve stretching two million hectares!